-In my opinion, photographs should be more than a virtual illusion on the screen.
-Caught in the display they remain ineffective.
-Useless like a toothbrush on TV.
-Photographs also have a right to a species-appropriate existence.
-That is why I realize many of my works on real photographic paper.
-That's how they come alive.
+Photographs should be more than a virtual illusion on a computer or smartphone screen.
+Trapped in a display, they usually remain ineffective.
+Just like a toothbrush on television.
+Photos also have a right to a species-appropriate existence.
+That's why I realize many of my works on real photographic paper.
+So they become alive.

-You can collect photographs like watches.
-Your child can draw a drawing on the back of the photograph and you can send it to your grandfather.
+Your child can draw a picture on the back of the photograph and you can send it to your grandfather.
 Or burn them.
-On the opposite, virtual photographs condemned to eternal life between being and nothing.
-Forever lost in the World Wide Web, which never forgets.
+And you can keep them in a box in the attic, forget about them and find them again by random.
+In contrast, virtual photographs are doomed to an eternal life between being and nothingness.
+Mostly untraceable and lost forever on the World Wide Web.

 Edition of 7.
 AP: 1.
 HC: 3.
 Signed and numbered on the revers.
 Standard size: 413 x 578 mm (A2).
 Sizes up to 150 x 200 cm are possible.